 Does the seller have a documented history of previous sales?
 Does he have a blog or social media profiles that could give you insight to his standing, views, and opinions?
 What is his favorite breakfast cereal?
 Every tidbit of information you can gather on the seller could help you in negotiations.

 Before you purchase an already used domain, you will want to see what has been published on that domain in the past to ensure it has a good reputation.
 You don’t want to purchase a domain that has hosted adult content or has a bad backlink history that you may have to clean up.
-Use Archive.org to see what content has been on a website in the past and use Cognitive SEO Site Explorer to check backlinks.
+Use Archive.org to see what content has been on a website in the past and use Semrush to check backlinks.
 If something looks suspicious don’t buy it.

 Be patient when buying a premium domain, the process is completely different from simple domain registration.
 Rarely will you immediately reach a mutually agreed upon price.
-Sometimes waiting on a deal for few weeks and checking with the owner later will result in a success in a better price.
+Sometimes waiting on a deal for a few weeks and checking with the owner later will result in success at a better price.

 If the price is too high, try to work with the owner to agree on a “lease-to-own” or “partial payments” deal for the domain name.
 This way you won’t need to pay a big chunk of money up front.

 If the owner has agreed to sell the domain, try to get the agreement in writing if possible.
 Or better, draft and sign a purchase agreement with the buyer.
 This will legally dictate the terms of the purchase and protect both parties.
 Next step, you’ll have to make the payment.
 Don’t just wire money to the buyer once you have reached an agreement.
 You need a secure transaction to protect you from any fraudulent activities.
 Use a secure service such as Escrow.com to close the deal.

 You’ve got a lot to think about right now, so there’s a final piece of advice you should follow: Don’t rush it.
 But don’t procrastinate too long, either.